What’s The Fastest Way to Rehydrate?

 - Most of us are not qualified to set up IV hydration

-Because of these issues, IV hydration arguably a lot slower for most lifestyle use cases.
-For example, if you’re trying to rehydrate fast after a long night of drinking alcohol (a diuretic), you might call one of these IV businesses, where they send a doctor or nurse to hook you up to a drip.
-That’s 45 minutes at a minimum until you can even start getting hydrated, and then you have to wait for the IV drip to actually flow into your body, which is usually another ~30 mins.
+Because of these issues, IV hydration is arguably a lot slower for most lifestyle use cases.
+For example, if you’re trying to rehydrate fast after a long night of drinking alcohol (which does dehydrate you — learn more here), you might call one of these IV businesses, where they send a doctor or nurse to hook you up to a drip.
+That’s likely 45 minutes at a minimum until you can even start getting hydrated, and then you have to wait for the IV drip to actually flow into your body, which is usually another ~30 minutes.

-Instead, we recommend using an Oral Rehydration Solution (ORS), let’s break it down:
+Instead, we recommend using an Oral Rehydration Solution (ORS) like Hydrant for instant hydration.
+Let’s break it down:

-In 1978, they discovered what we now call ORS: Water, sugar, and salt in the right combinations could effectively rehydrate even the most dehydrated patients.
-As long as the patients weren’t also vomiting, the health outcomes of people rehydrating with ORS vs intravenously were the SAME!
+In 1978, they discovered what we now call Oral Rehydration Solution (ORS): Water, sugar, and salt in the right combinations could effectively rehydrate even the most dehydrated patients.
+As long as the patients weren’t also vomiting, the health outcomes of people rehydrating using ORS vs intravenously were the SAME!

 How fast is rehydrating with ORS?

-It takes as long as it takes you to mix the powder in water, and drink it down!
+Only as long as it takes you to mix the powder in water and drink it down!
 And because that liquid needs to travel to your gut and be absorbed, you’ll usually have another 20-30 minutes before the hydration kicks in.

-Compare that to waiting for a doctor/nurse to show up, and then having to sit there hooked up to a needle for 30 minutes.
+Compare that to waiting for a doctor/nurse to show up, and then having to sit there hooked up to a needle for 30 minutes (plus the high costs of healthcare).
 We know which one we prefer.

-This is another reason why if you’re using Hydrant to rehydrate after drinking alcohol, we recommend drinking 2 packets mixed according to the instructions before bed.
-That way your body can be already hydrated by the time you wake up, so you wake up feeling fresh.
+If you’re using Hydrant to rehydrate after drinking alcohol, we recommend drinking 2 packets mixed according to the instructions before bed.
+That way your body can already be hydrated by the time you wake up, so you wake up feeling fresh.

-Then you can smugly walk past any of those friends who wanted to spend 50-100x the money on IV hydration.
-And hey, if you want to be sure you’re totally hydrated, drink another pack or 2 in the morning!
+Then you can smugly walk past any of those friends who wanted to spend 50-100x the money on an IV.
+And hey, if you want to be sure you’re totally hydrated, drink another pack or two in the morning!